 When stabilizers mix with each other, they will retain their character.
 So, the combined effect is additive.

-Antagonistic stabilizers show a lower total effect than sum of the individual effect.
+Antagonistic stabilizers show a lower total effect than the sum of the individual effect.

 Examples: - Carbon black + secondary aryl ammine

 Secondary aryl amines or alkylated phenols with carbon show antagonistic effects.
 Carbon black has holes and functional groups on the surface.
 So, it can absorb other stabilizers.
 This makes less availability of stabilizers.